Printed on September 15, 2019, 5:16 am

 - The UT-TBR-TICUA Articulation and Transfer Council will have oversight of the Reverse Transfer process and policies and will review the policy and its impact annually.
 Oversight responsibilities include, but are not limited to, assessment and evaluation of the process, reporting to the Legislature, and modifications in the process/policies as needed.

 - The University of Tennessee Center for Business and Economic Research (CBER) will house and maintain the server and will have primary responsibility for the stored data (demographic and academic) as well as the data extracted for evaluation and reporting purposes.
 CBER will maintain the confidentiality and integrity of the data and will have primary responsibility for research and reporting related to Reverse Transfer.
 Data collected for the Reverse Transfer process will not be integrated into or become part of the Tennessee Longitudinal Data System (TLDS) unless approved by the Chancellor/President on each campus.
-CBER will collaborate with THEC, TBR, TICUA, UT, the Lumina Foundation (Tennessee’s grant project founder), and the Office of Community College Leadership and Research (OCCRL) at the University of Illinois Champagne-Urbana campus throughout the evaluation and reporting processes.
-The “Credit When It’s Due” (CWID) founders contracted OCCRL to document a baseline analysis, policy change/implementation and aggregate student outcomes for the CWID project nation-wide.
+CBER will collaborate with THEC, TBR, TICUA, UT and LGI throughout the evaluation and reporting processes.
 In addition, each campus/system may designate an individual to have access to individual records for their students to conduct additional research and/or to validate the number of students receiving an associate degree and their credit hours reported to THEC.
+Permissions and access to data to be used for research purposes is coordinated by CBER in accord with authorization of the Reverse Transfer Advisory Council.

 - Policies/procedures must be in compliance with the standards of accreditation set forth by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 - Reverse Transfer candidates must complete “…at least 25 percent of the credit hours required for the degree” at the Tennessee institution awarding the associate’s degree.
-(SACSCOC 3.5.2)
+(SACSCOC Section 9.4)

 - Reverse Transfer candidates must adhere to the Catalog requirements established by the degree-granting institution.
-(SACSCOC 3.5.3)
+(SACSCOC Section 9.7)

 - All student information shared between and among institutions to facilitate Reverse Transfer awards must be in compliance with FERPA guidelines and applicable State of Tennessee statutes.

-- The Tennessee Higher Education Commission will work to identify and make any necessary modifications to the funding formula to reflect a spirit of full collaboration among Tennessee institutions of higher education and reward participating Tennessee institutions accordingly.
+- The Tennessee Higher Education Commission reflects a spirit of full collaboration among Tennessee institutions of higher education and credits participating Tennessee institutions equally for degrees awarded by reverse transfer.
 Reverse Transfer, an initiative to promote the educational attainment of adult learners through the full cooperation and collaboration among Tennessee institutions of higher education, will result in the generation of student and institutional outcomes where none previously existed.

 - Each institution will be responsible for the accuracy of Equivalency Tables and degree audits.
-Equivalency tables and degree audits must be reviewed and updated annually, or as new programs are approved.
+Equivalency tables must be reviewed twice annually, and degree audits must be reviewed and updated annually, or as new programs are approved.

 - The “last hours” policy shall be waived for Reverse Transfer degree candidates at all Tennessee institutions.
 Requiring students to complete any number of “last hours” at the community college would potentially place undue hardship on the student and would be counter-intuitive to the intent of Reverse Transfer.

-- If a Reverse Transfer degree candidate attended more than one associate degree- granting institution prior to transferring to a four-year institution, the degree confirming institution will be the institution where the student earned the most credits, provided the student earned a minimum of 15 credits at that institution to meet the SACSCO residency requirement (SACSCO 3.5.2) and the student meets the requirements for an associate degree at that institution.
+- If a Reverse Transfer degree candidate attended more than one associate degree-granting institution prior to transferring to a four-year institution, the degree-confirming institution will be the institution where the student earned the most credits, provided the student earned a minimum of 15 credits at that institution to meet the SACSCOC residency requirement (SACSCOC Standard 9.4) and the student meets the requirements for an associate degree at that institution.
 In the event the student has earned the same number of credits and meets the residency and degree requirements at two or more institutions, the institution that the student attended most recently will be considered as the degree-granting institution.

 - Students will not be assessed a fee for to have the screening degree audit report sent to the associate degree-granting institutions in the degree audit process of Reverse Transfer.